breadcrumbs--red-border

 • Recruitment for this position(s) will be undertaken through the NSW/ACT Training Network joint selection process.

-• Applications for this position MUST be submitted online to BOTH the Post Graduate Medical Council of Victoria (www.pmcv.com.au) and ACT Health career website (www.health.act.gov.au/careers)
+• Applications for this position MUST be submitted online to BOTH the NSW Health website (www.iworkfornsw.gov.au) and ACT Health career website (www.health.act.gov.au/careers)

 • Candidates without clinical examination who wish to apply for this position must register for pAT (pre–Advanced Training) with RACP (www.racp.edu.au)

-The successful candidate will undergo extensive training in clinical cardiology which includes management of patients in coronary care and chest pain evaluation unit, emergency department day unit and general cardiology ward.
-Outpatient cardiology clinics including heard function clinic, pulmonary hypertension, cardio obstetrics, general cardiology consultation and preadmission clinic.
+The successful candidate will undergo extensive training in clinical cardiology which includes management of patients in coronary care and chest pain evaluation unit, emergency department, general cardiology ward and outpatient clinics.
 The candidate will also undergo training in invasive cardiology as well as non-invasive cardiology with basic and advanced echocardiography, stress testing, EP, device implantation as well as Cardiac CT.

-The candidate will be required to participate in the afterhours on call cardiology roster 1:4 whilst in the Canberra Hospital.
-There is a rotational component to this position to North Canberra Hospital for a period of three months.
+The candidate will be required to participate in the afterhours on call cardiology roster 1:9 whilst in the Canberra Hospital.
+There is a rotational component to this position a regional hospital for a period of three months.

 Key responsibilities